Sammyjo20/lasso/.github/README.md

 ## Usage within Continuous Integration (CI) e.g Github Actions

 To use Lasso during continuous integration, it's recommended to run the `php artisan lasso:publish` command, and then commit the "lasso-bundle.json" file which is created.
 If you aren't able to commit files during your CI process, use the `--no-git` flag on the command, e.g: `php artisan lasso:publish --no-git`

+Read this excellent blog post by Alex Justesen on how to integrate Lasso with your CI/CD pipeline: https://lasso-ci-cd.alexjustesen.com/

 ## Multiple Environments